 Step 4: Decision Time

-Once the interviews are done, I will revisit the message and the audience to make a decision about which story to use.
-I also generally do a gut check because if the interview was interesting, chances are it will also make for an interesting story.
+Once the interviews are done, revisit the message and the audience to make a decision about which story to use.
+It's also good to do a gut check — if the interview was interesting, chances are it will also make for an interesting story.

 Storytelling is a wonderful way to transform your organization’s fundraising appeals.
 Follow the steps outlined here and you will be on your way to writing a fundraising appeal that your donors will love.